WCQS

-WCQS (88.1 FM) is the flagship National Public Radio member station for Asheville, North Carolina and Western North Carolina.
-The station is owned by Western North Carolina Public Radio, Inc. and broadcasts a mix of NPR and BBC World Service news and entertainment programming, as well as locally produced speech and music shows.
+WCQS (88.1 FM) is a non-commercial public radio station in Asheville, North Carolina, serving Western North Carolina.
+It airs a news and talk radio format and is owned by Western North Carolina Public Radio, Inc. It airs programming from NPR, American Public Media and the Public Radio Exchange and is the flagship station of Blue Ridge Public Radio.
+It carries locally produced news and music shows, under the BPR News branding.
+The BBC World Service is heard overnight.

-Serving 11 counties across the mountainous terrain of Western North Carolina requires Blue Ridge Public Radio to broadcast on a host of sister stations and translators to effectively reach its audience.
+WCQS is a Class C3 station.
+It has an effective radiated power (ERP) of 1,900 watts, with an FCC construction permit to increase power to 5,000 watts.
+The transmitter is on High Top Mountain Road in Asheville.
+Serving 14 counties across the mountainous terrain of Western North Carolina requires Blue Ridge Public Radio to broadcast on a host of sister stations and FM translators to effectively reach its audience.
 It can also be heard online via the Blue Ridge Public Radio app, and on the BPR website.

 History

+Early years

 WCQS began August 28, 1975, as WUNF-FM, a 10-watt station (later upgraded to 110-watt station) operated by the University of North Carolina at Asheville from the Lipinski Student Center.
 Western North Carolina Public Radio bought the station in 1984, changed the call sign to WCQS, and immediately secured a membership agreement with NPR.
 While most of the station's coverage area was served by South Carolina Educational Radio's Upstate outlet, WEPR in Greenville, WNCPR wanted to build a station that would be tailored to the area's interests.

 Eventually, the station increased its power to 1,600 watts, still a fairly modest level for a full NPR member on the FM band.
 This may be due to the need to protect WRVL in Lynchburg, Virginia, located at adjacent 88.3.
 As a result, even though its transmitter is located 3609 ft above sea level, its coverage area is effectively limited to Asheville and its close-in suburbs in Buncombe, Haywood and Henderson counties.

 In 2005, WNCPR bought WVMH, a radio station operated by Mars Hill College, and changed its call sign to WYQS.
 Originally a straight simulcast of WCQS, it broke off in 2008 to air the BBC World Service full-time, and continued to do so until early 2017.